DevRex-0201/Py-RV-Supplies-Product-Data-Extraction/README.md

-# RV Supplies Product Data Extraction README
+# RV Supplies Product Data Extraction

 ## Overview
 This script is designed to automate the process of extracting detailed product information from the RV Supplies website.
 It fetches data for a range of product IDs, parsing and organizing product details, specifications, images, and documents into a structured Excel workbook.
 This document serves as a comprehensive guide to setting up, understanding, and running the script to obtain product data efficiently.